jeje0883/HealthMonitor/README.md

 STA mode if Wi-Fi creds are saved (see next section)

 The web dashboard shows Pulse, SpO₂, Temp, and a signal bar (PI).
+An ECG waveform canvas is also displayed if AD8232 is enabled and wired.

 Put a finger on the MAX30102; Pulse/SpO₂ will appear once stable.